IV Compatibility Wall Charts

 Exceeds JCAHO requirements

 Over 2,600 primary source references

 Includes the routes, dosages, temperatures, and containers used to determine compatibility and stability

 The single largest cause of medication errors is incomplete information and potentially the most costly are those involving intravenous drug therapy.
 Immediate access to accurate, up-to-date, authoritative compatibility information is essential if such medication errors are to be avoided.

 By providing the King Guide on a variety of media practitioners can quickly lookup compatibility and stability information where it matters most - at the point of care.
 There is a King Guide for every setting, often for less cost than a single improperly prepared admixture.

-In this supplement we added one new drug monograph with stability and compatibility information for CABAZITAXEL.
+In this supplement we added two new drug monographs with stability and compatibility information for BENDAMUSTINE HYDROCHLORIDE and NALMEFENE HYDROCHLORIDE.

 © Copyright 2015 - King Guide Publications, Inc., PO Box 10317, Napa, CA 94581 - (p) 707-257-7573, (f) 707-257-7566